Table of contents:-

 A market development strategy supports businesses in a growing period to recognize and enhance new sales opportunities for the current range of products in the otherwise untapped markets.

-Market development is a strategic move to develop the current market instead of seeking a new market.
+The market development plan is a strategic move to develop the current market instead of seeking a new market.

-- Is the target segment ready for your product, do they need it?
+- Is the target segment ready for your product?
+Do they need it?